AryanSinghIIIT/Weather-app/README.md

 Overview of Weather App
-It's a Simple Weather Application made by using HTML, CSS & JavaScript.
+It's a Simple Weather Application developed using HTML, CSS & JavaScript.

 The app is created by "#Aryan Singh" for helping out the beginners on how to make Simple Weather Application using HTML, CSS & JavaScript